Kel Tec RDB Review: Is it worth it?

 The RDB is novel in that it doesn’t have an ejection port that allows you to see in the chamber and see the top of the magazine.
 That seems cool until you realize that you can’t diagnose and fix malfunctions.
 Good motivation, bad judgment.

 The trigger and mag release are nowhere near as good as the trigger and mag release on the Tavor X95.
+The trigger pull on the Kel Tec RDB is somewhat heavy and less responsive compared to the crisp and smooth trigger pull on the X95.
 Seriously, this is a fun space-gun but if you’re looking for a serious duty bullpup rifle, I think you’re crazy to not get the IWI X95.

 Kel Tec RDB Pros and Cons